pluarant/pluarant.github.io/documentation/install/python.md

 ---
-title: Chat SDK for Python - Real-time Messaging API for Python
+title: Chat SDK for Python
 description: Install real-time chat SDK for Python.
 The entire module is built and installed automatically by copying files from the generated build folder into the lib directory path.
 keywords: chat sdk for python, messaging sdk for python, mesibo python sdk, open source messaging sdk, chat app sdk, python chat sdk
 toc_max: 4
 ---
 Mesibo Python API is an entirely open-source real-time library which can be built and installed from source.
-The entire source code and installation details can be found at our GitHub repo [Mesibo Python API](https://github.com/mesibo/python)
+The entire source code and installation details can be found at our GitHub repo [Mesibo Python API](https://github.com/mesibo/python){:target="_blank"}

 ### Platforms Supported
 Currently the Mesibo Real-Time Python library is under-development and supports Linux,Mac and Raspberry Pi.